Postgraduate MSc/PgDip/PgCert

 What about after uni?

-With this qualification, you could pursue a career in psychological consulting within media industries, social media management, user testing, advertising, public relations, marketing, media analysis, media research and development, and academia.
+With this qualification, you could pursue a career in psychological consulting within media industries, social media management, user experience research and design, advertising, public relations, marketing, media analysis, media research and development, and academia.

 Career Links